trespaul/tidal-doc/src/content/docs/guides/tidal/samples/slicing.md

 d2 $ chop 32 $ sound "bev" --interesting overlap!
 ```

 That happens because `chop` takes each sample, divides it in the given bits, and then assigns those bits into evenly spaced events in the pattern.
-So, for example, if we have a sample *C* that lasts half a cycle, `chop 2 $ sound "C"` will cut *C* in two equal bits; let's call them *C1* and *C2*. *C1* will be [trimmed](sample-trimming) so that it `begin`s at the start of the sample and `end`s at its half, and *C2*, so that it `begin`s at the half of the sample and `end`s at its end.
+So, for example, if we have a sample *C* that lasts half a cycle, `chop 2 $ sound "C"` will cut *C* in two equal bits; let's call them *C1* and *C2*. *C1* will be [trimmed](/guides/tidal/samples/trimming) so that it `begin`s at the start of the sample and `end`s at its half, and *C2*, so that it `begin`s at the half of the sample and `end`s at its end.
 As each bit will last a quarter of a cycle, we'll hear a silence between when *C1* ends and *C2* is triggered at the middle of the cycle.

 ### Slice seamlessly by adding `loopAt`

-To get rid of those silences (or overlaps, if the sample were to last longer than a cycle), you can use `loopAt`, a [speed-related function](sample-speed) that makes samples fit a given number of cycles:
+To get rid of those silences (or overlaps, if the sample were to last longer than a cycle), you can use `loopAt`, which makes samples fit a given number of cycles:

 ```haskell
 d1 $ loopAt 0.27 $ chop 8 $ sound "alphabet"